-Step 1: Preparing the contract of sale:
+Step 1: Preparing the contract of sale for real estate Victoria:

 Ensure you have your contract of sale drawn up by your solicitor or conveyancer before advertising your property for sale.
 They will also need to prepare a Vendor’s Statement (also known as a Section 32) which includes details of the property title, outstanding mortgages, covenants, easements, zoning, outgoings and declaration if located in a bushfire-prone area.
 You must sign this legal document, and if it is found to be inaccurate or incomplete the buyer can take legal action or back out of their purchase.
 In your contract specify if any chattels are to be excluded, such as pot plants or appliances.
 Dishwashers, rangehoods, curtains and blinds are generally included in the sale.